jaysoo/jaysoo.ca/_posts/2014-03-20-i18n-with-es2015-template-literals.markdown

 writing to understand all the nuances of implementing this feature.
 Perhaps with a little more thinking, there may be some hope to add it in as well.

-In any case, I do see a lot of potential in tagged template strings to add clean, clear syntax for library functionalities.
+In any case, I do see a lot of potential in tagged template literals to add clean, clear syntax for library functionalities.

 <small>Edit (2014/03/21): Fixed German translation and added a conclusion section.</small>